Encharted Cook

 Notes

-This pie is best if made the day you will serve it and should be refrigerated if you don't plan to eat it within a couple of hours.
+This pie is best if made the day you will serve it.
+If you don't plan to eat it within a couple of hours, it should be refrigerated.
 Allow the pie to come to room temperature before serving.

 Any leftover pie will keep in the fridge for up to two days.